equinixmetal-archive/docs-packet-legacy/guides/networking/equinix-fabric.md

     "seo-description": "Setting Up & Using Equinix Fabric", "og-title": "Equinix Fabric",
-    "og-description": "Setting Up & Using Equinix Fabric", "og-image": "/images/packet-product-docs.png"
+    "og-description": "Setting Up & Using Equinix Fabric", "og-image": "/images/edge-metal-product-docs.png" }
-}
 </meta> -->

 Equinix Fabric is a software-defined interconnection service that enables any business to connect between its own distributed infrastructure and any other businesses', including the world's largest network service and cloud providers, on Platform Equinix.
-On Packet, Fabric accepts ingress connections only.
+On Edge Metal, Fabric accepts ingress connections only.

 ### Availability